 - Remember, it is highly advised to repeat this process 3 times a day for the best results.

 According to experts, aloe vera can be the best remedy to treat gingivitis or bleeding gums.
 Aloe vera is great for curing, healing and reducing inflammation and infections.

 - 1 aloe vera branch (about 3-5 inches long)

 - Extract the clear gel from inside the aloe vera leaf.

 - After doing so, the rest is very easy!
 Simply massage this gel on you gums inside your mouth.

 - Thoroughly massage the gel onto your gums, allowing the gums to absorb it completely.

 - Once your gums have successfully absorbed the aloe vera, you can then brush your teeth.

 You should try all rinses and choose the one that you find most effective and most doable for you.
-While all of these rinses are effective, it is important that you remain consistent.
+While all of these rinses are effective, it’s important that you keep it up.
 In order for these rinses to be most effective, consistency is key.

 Also, remember that it is highly advised that you apply these rinses after each meal of the day.
 These are simple and inexpensive remedies that will help solve your bleeding gum problems.